Pål Spilling

+Biography

 He obtained his cand.real. degree in physics from the University of Oslo in 1963.
 In January 1964, he started on a PhD program at Utrecht University in The Netherlands, and finished his degree in summer 1968 in experimental low-energy neutron physics.
 Subsequently he joined the nuclear physics group at Eindhoven University of Technology in The Netherlands.

 In January 1972, Spilling joined the Norwegian Defence Research Establishment (NDRE) at Kjeller in Norway, and in 1974 started working on computer networks under the leadership of Yngvar Lundh at NDRE in collaboration with the DARPA-funded research program on packet switching and Internet technology in the US.

 The first ARPANET node outside the US was established at Kjeller, Norway in June 1973 for the NDRE researchers, and by the end of July 1973, an ARPANET node was also set up in the U.K. at the University College London.

 Spilling visited Professor Peter Kirstein's research group at UCL in 1974 (other sources, including Pål Spillings own, say that this was in 1975) and worked with Vint Cerf, then junior assistant professor at Stanford University, on the then proposed Transmission Control Protocol conducting the first TCP tests between different implementations.
 Peter Kirstein writes:

-During the next few years Spilling also participated in the development of the Internet Protocol and other early computer network protocols.
-He was visiting scientist at SRI International at Stanford University in 1979/80, where he worked on the Packet Radio program.
-Spilling left NDRE in August 1982 to join the former Research Department of the Norwegian Telecommunications Administration (NTA-RD), also at Kjeller.
-The NDRE ARPANET node followed Spilling to NTA-RD, and became a dooropener to packet switching and real time international communications for Norwegian research and academic communities.
-At NTA-RD Spilling also worked on communications security and the combination of Internet technology and fiber-optic transmission networks.